-To start building your workflow, click Connect files.
+To start building your workflow, click in From new connection.

 Here is where we will upload our CSV as our source file.
-Select the CSV or TSV file, then click Select file to search for it in your storage.
+Click Select file to search for it in your storage.

 You can search for your file depending on where it’s located (Google Drive, Dropbox, One Drive, etc).